-F. Long Term Slow Play
+D. Long Term Slow Play

-Whenever a player or pair has, in the sole opinion of the DIC, wasted an unreasonable amount of time in a significant number of segments, the DIC shall prepare a report documenting that fact and file it with the USBF Recorder.
-The USBF Recorder shall write the offending player(s) informing them that the DIC found them to be guilty of excessive waste of time and that should such behavior be repeated at a future USBF Championship, the player(s) will be subject to being barred from competing in one or more USBF Championships.
+Whenever a player or pair has, in the sole opinion of the DIC, used more than its allotted time in a significant number of segments, the DIC shall prepare a report documenting that fact and file it with the USBF Recorder.
+The USBF Recorder shall write the offending player(s) informing them that the DIC found them to be guilty of excessive use of time and that should such behavior be repeated at a future USBF Championship, the player(s) will be subject to being barred from competing in one or more USBF Championships.

-G. Tardiness
+E. Tardiness

 Play shall begin at the announced starting time.
 All pairs shall be prepared to commence play at the announced starting time.
-If a player arrives at the table more than 1 minute after the announced starting time, the player's team will be penalized 1 VP in a Round Robin or 3 IMPs in a KO match if the player is less than 5 minutes late, 2 VPs or 6 IMPs if the player is between 5 and 10 minutes late, 3 VPs or 9 IMPs if the player is between 10 and 15 minutes late, and an additional 1 VP or 3 IMPs for each subsequent 5 minutes, in addition to all other penalties for slow play and tardiness.
+If a player arrives at the table more than 1 minute after the announced starting time, the player's team will be penalized 1 VP in a Round Robin match or 3IMPs in a KO match for each 5 minutes of tardiness, in addition to all other penalties for slow play and tardiness.
 Egregious tardiness will be referred to the USBF Conduct and Ethics Committee for possible disciplinary action

-XII.
-Required Percentage of Boards
+XIII.Required Percentage of Boards